Policy Title: Special Recognition Awards

 6.1 Nomination and Selection

-A senior College administrator will notify the recipients of the Special Community Recognition Awards.
+The Director, Enrolment Services and Systems will notify the recipients of the Special Community Recognition Awards.
 The Registrar’s Office will finalize the logistics for the award recognitions.

 6.2 Nature of the Awards